macwille/python-chat-app/README.md

 ### Enviroment

 To run the program localy you must create a `.env` file inside your project folder.
-The file will need to have the following information
+The file will need to have the following information.

-* `DATABASE_URL=postgresql://'user':'password'localhost:'PORT'/'database-name'`
+* `DATABASE_URL=postgresql://'user':'password'localhost:'PORT'/'database-name'`.

 * `SECRET_KEY='generated_password'` - this information needs to be limited to local machine.